rufuspollock/rufuspollock.com/content/ubernomics.md

 The interesting thing about these markets is that since there were no physical goods -- no carrots or corn -- directly involved, markets could get bigger because you didn't have the limit imposed by the cost of transporting goods to the marketplace.
 Instead, the limit was just whether you could travel to the market -- or once we invented telegraphs the cost of sending instructions by telegraph.

 So markets gradually grew in scale.
 Then with the internet and mobile phones "distance" shrank again.
 In addition, the economies of scale in operating the marketplace -- in writing software, running servers, developing a brand -- drove some convergence even across markets: in the virtual, digital world the marketplace itself is no longer a town square or even the stock exchange floor but just some code in cyberspace.
 This means that even though London and New York are different markets for taxi rides there is are some economies in scope in running both markets.
-There are also economies of scale in that the kind of people who book a lot of taxi rides also tend to travel internationally and once they have that Uber app on their phone in New York it makes it more likely they will try it when they land in London.
+There are also economies of scale in that the kind of people who book a lot of taxi rides also tend to travel internationally and once they have Uber on their phone in New York it makes it more likely they will try it when they land in London.

 In short, digital technology with its infinite economies of scale (one piece of software can be used to run one or a million servers) and its globalization of consumption (we all have smartphones) means that digital marketplaces have an unprecedented scale and scope.